Randy Newman: Recording artist

 In the aftermath of Hurricane Katrina in 2005, Newman's "Louisiana 1927" became an anthem and was played heavily on a wide range of American radio and television stations, in both Newman's 1974 original and Aaron Neville's cover version of the song.
 The song addresses the deceitful manner in which New Orleans's municipal government managed a flood in 1927, during which, as Newman asserts, "The guys who ran the Mardi Gras, the bosses in New Orleans decided the course of that flood.
 You know, they cut a hole in the levee and it flooded the cotton fields."
-In a related performance, Newman contributed to the 2007 release of Goin' Home: A Tribute to Fats Domino (Vanguard), contributing his version of Domino's "Blue Monday".
+In a related performance, Newman contributed to the 2007 release of Goin' Home: A Tribute to Fats Domino (Vanguard), contributing his version of Fats Domino's "Blue Monday".
 Domino had been rescued from his New Orleans home after Hurricane Katrina, initially having been feared dead.

 In October 2016, Newman released the song "Putin".
 The Washington Post wrote: "inspired by the Russian leader's penchant for bare-chested photo ops and a geopolitical approach that's somewhat short of soft and cuddly, Newman has crafted a song that tells Putin's story from multiple perspectives."
 Newman explained that the song was from a new album that would be released in 2017, but he was putting out this song early because "I think that people will lose interest after this surfeit of political talk and attention after the election....
 I've got the thing done.
 I just want to see what happens.
 I'm curious to see how the thing is received."
 The song earned Newman a Grammy Award for Best Arrangement, Instrumental and Vocals.

-Newman released his much anticipated new album, Dark Matter in August 2017.
+Newman released his much anticipated new album, Dark Matter, in August 2017.
 It received positive reviews, many citing its musical ambition as well as its lyrical bite.